Bristol Freighter

 The Bristol Type 170 Freighter is a British twin-engine aircraft designed and built by the Bristol Aeroplane Company as both a freighter and airliner.
 Its best known use was as an air ferry to carry cars and their passengers over relatively short distances.
 A passenger-only version was also produced, known as the Wayfarer.
+It was powered by twin 2000 hp 14-cylinder piston engines matched to 4-bladed propellers.
+It had wide opening clamshell doors on the nose, and with a high-set flight deck, this allowed full access to the cargo bay, including the ability to drive a vehicle directly in via a ramp.